righettod/toolbox-codescan/README.md

 ## 👨‍💻 Usage

+>[!CAUTION]
-> 🛑 it is important to add the option `--network none` to prevent any IO.
+> It is important to add the option `--network none` to prevent any IO.

-Use the following command to create a container of the toolbox:
+💻 Use the following command to create a container of the toolbox:

 ```bash
 docker run --rm -v "C:/Temp:/work" --network none -it ghcr.io/righettod/toolbox-codescan:main